xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 ## Ingesting sources (HTTP in)

 The LDES server is able to receive data via HTTP ingestion.
 Specifically, the server expects a single object (member) to be sent as input via a POST request.
-In case the dataset still contains state objects, each of these state objects first must be converted to a version object before being ingested in the server.
-This essential step ensures the ingested objects are compliant with the [LDES definition](/docs/Specification.md#what-is-a-linked-data-event-stream).
+If the dataset still contains state objects, each of these must first be converted to a version object before being ingested in the server.
+This essential step ensures the ingested objects comply with the [LDES definition](/docs/Specification.md#what-is-a-linked-data-event-stream).

 Once the objects in the dataset are LDES-compliant members (whether or not after conversion to a version object) and the LDES member has been added to the LDES server, the server can effortlessly publish the LDES member as part of the LDES.